-- 1. Must be approved for early graduation at pre-enrollment time in the spring. - 2.
-Must file a completed application, properly signed by the parent and student, with the Director of Counseling prior to the beginning of the senior year. - 3.
+- 1. Must be on track for graduation with all Graduation Pathway Completion criteria - 2.
+Must be approved for early graduation at pre-enrollment time in the spring. - 3.
+Must file a completed application, properly signed by the parent and student, with the Director of Counseling prior to the beginning of the senior year. - 4.
 Must be approved by the principal.